Skip to content

 Well-Founded Semantics provides a sound three-valued treatment of negation for tabled predicates.
 Unlike simple negation-as-failure (which can loop or give wrong answers with recursive negation), WFS assigns each atom a truth value of true, false, or undefined.

-When You Need WFS
+when You Need WFS

 -table(wins/1)